kraimbaud/docker-env-php/README.md

 A Docker Image for PHP project

 ## Install
-Install Docker and run the following command to start your containers:
+[Install Docker!](http://docs.docker.com/engine/installation/), and run the following command to start your containers:

     $ docker-compose up -d